fmpalinkas/frank-docs/README.md

-Here are some examples of my API and Security documentation work.
+Here are some examples of my API, SDK, and Security technical documentation.